mountainash/balena-dash-noise-monitor/README.md

 1. Deploy/flash the project to your RaspberryPi
 1. Boot and watch your display monitor for the local webserver, then make some noise

+**NOTE:** BOARD numbering system is used for GPIO pin numbering.
+See [this](https://pinout.xyz/) for more information.
+So if you plug the microphone analogue output into the 2nd "inner" pin closest to your RaspberryPi 3 Ethernet ports then you would set `GPIO_PIN` to `37` in _balenaCloud_.

 ## Deploy Changes
 1. `git remote add balena mountainash@git.balena-cloud.com:mountainash/hobby.git`
 1. `git clone mountainash@git.balena-cloud.com:mountainash/hobby.git`
 1. `cd hobby`
 1. `git push balena master`

+Originally forked from balenaDash (original README below), but added local nginx webserver (along with custom visualisation) and Pulse block for GPIO pin monitoring.

 ---